 #1.
 There’s no solid info on the sustainable practices of the company.
 Although it’s great to have the CEO’s word for it, I’ve been in this industry far too long to take anything at face value.
 However, there’s no real way to know if any of the information on the internet is true bar verifying it yourself, so I’ll let this one go for a -1/2.

 #2.
 Storage is annoying as balls!
 Either you can store these tiny things in some other place, or you can go through the drama of attaching and un-attaching them from their packaging each time you want to use them.
 Having said that…the packaging does actually work reasonably well as a storage device, especially given the small and elastic nature of the buttons.
-AND by a miracle that I will attribute directly to the packaging, I’ve managed to keep both these tiny buggers for over a year (touch wood).
+AND by a miracle that I will attribute directly to the packaging, I’ve managed to keep both these tiny buggers for over two years (touch wood).
 So again I think a -1/2 is sufficient punishment ;)

 You know I’m a sucker for a gimmick, and I’ve been wearing these collar extenders without a tie even; it brings just a little pop to my austere up-tight look.
 But be warned, these things are so fab you may go too far with the styling…